dcooley/sfheaders/README.md

 ## Are there any catches?

 Yes.
-Your data has to be ordered before using these functions.
+Your data has to be ordered before coverting to `sf`.

 ## Where are the examples?